Kenneth Williams: Early life and education

 Kenneth Charles Williams was born on 22 February 1926 in Bingfield Street, King's Cross, London.
-His parents were Charles George Williams, who managed a hairdresser's in the Kings Cross area, and Louisa Alexandra (née Morgan), who worked in the salon.
+His parents were Charles George Williams (1900-1962), who managed a hairdresser's shop in the Kings Cross area, and Louisa Alexandra (née Morgan) (1901-1991), who worked in the business.
 Charles was a Methodist who had "a hatred of loose morals and effeminacy", according to Barry Took, Williams's biographer.
 Charles thought the theatre immoral and effeminate, although his son aspired to be involved in the profession from an early age.
 Between 1935 and 1956, Williams lived with his parents in a flat above his father's barber shop at 57 Marchmont Street, Bloomsbury.
-Williams had a half-sister, Alice Patricia "Pat", born to his mother in 1923 before she had met Charles and three years before Kenneth was born.
+Williams had a half-sister, Alice Patricia "Pat", born to his mother in 1923 before she had met Charles, three years before Kenneth was born.

-He was educated at The Lyulph Stanley Boys' Central Council School, a state-owned Central school, in Camden Town, North London, and subsequently became apprenticed as a draughtsman to a mapmaker.
+Williams was educated at the Lyulph Stanley Boys' Central Council School, a state-owned Central school, in Camden Town, North London, and was subsequently apprenticed as a draughtsman to a mapmaker.
 His apprenticeship was interrupted by the Blitz, and he was evacuated to the home of a bachelor veterinary surgeon in Bicester, Oxfordshire.
-It provided his first experience of an educated, middle-class life.
+This provided his first experience of an educated, middle-class life.
 He returned to London with a new, vowel-elongated accent.
 In 1944, aged 18, he was called up to the British Army.
-He became a sapper in the Royal Engineers Survey Section, doing much the same work that he did as a civilian.
-When the war ended he was in Ceylon and he opted to transfer to the Combined Services Entertainment Unit, which put on revue shows.
-While in that unit he met Stanley Baxter, Peter Vaughan, Peter Nichols and John Schlesinger.
+He became a sapper in the Royal Engineers Survey Section, doing much the same work that he had done as a civilian.
+When the war ended, he was in Ceylon, and he opted to transfer to the Combined Services Entertainment Unit, which put on revue shows.
+While in that unit, Williams met Stanley Baxter, Peter Vaughan, Peter Nichols, and John Schlesinger.